Meet the PIP Team!

 additional certification in TMJ care, Pre/Postnatal & infant care, and transformative soft tissue therapies, including cupping, proprioceptive neuromuscular facilitation, and trigger point therapy.
 With a profound understanding of the body, Dr. Gabrielle guides her patients toward a deeper connection with the health of their nervous system.
 She supports individuals, families, and little ones of all ages feel their very best in the biggest times of transition.

-Nena Khir
+Nena Khir (she/her/ella)

-After starting a family, Nena transitioned from her engineering career to focus on raising her two children.
+Nena Khir, a native of Durango, Mexico, holds a degree in engineering.
+She moved to the United States to pursue her professional goals, but her journey took an unexpected and meaningful turn.
+After starting a family, Nena wanted to focus on raising her two children.
 Having her first son was a particularly challenging time for her, as she felt lost without a supportive community.
 This experience has made PIP especially meaningful to her, and she is excited to be part of the organization.

-Jessica Mason (she/her)
+Jessica Mason (Secretary) (she/her)

 Born and raised in Michigan, followed by stints on both coasts, Jessica made her way to Austin with her partner in 2018.
 Shortly after, they welcomed their daughter in the midst of the pandemic with no family nearby, and found much-needed connection and community through a Partners in Parenting Newborn Group.
 Jessica has since become a passionate advocate and PIP volunteer group facilitator.
 She is absolutely thrilled to continue her commitment to supporting Austin parents as a Board Member.
 With over a decade of experience in brand marketing for mission-driven organizations such as Whole Foods Market, EPIC, and currently GoodPop, Jessica is eager to apply her leadership and marketing expertise to amplify PIP's work.
 When she's not slinging popsicles, she's often reading, going to concerts, and exploring Austin's parks with her two under three.

-Erin McKay (she/her)
+Erin McKay (Treasurer) (she/her)

 Erin is originally from New Orleans but spent time in Houston and London while growing up, before coming to Austin to attend the University of Texas.
 She is a CPA with a master’s degree in accounting and over 13 years of experience, including time spent in both public accounting and working as a Controller for a private company.
 She is currently an Audit Manager in Maxwell Locke & Ritter’s Financial Statement Advisory and Assurance Practice where she enjoys working with a wide variety of clients.
 She served on PIP’s Finance Committee for two years before joining the Board, and she is eager to use her skillset to serve PIP in a greater capacity.
 In her free time, she enjoys running, crafting, being outdoors, and spending time with her family: her husband, their two sons, and their dog, a rhodesian ridgeback named Murphy.